 #10 Awesome Analytics

 SmarterQueue has very detailed analytics.
-If you are looking for an alternative to Edgar, then this is definitely a bonus.
+If you are looking for a Meet Edgar alternative then this is definitely a bonus.
 The analytics include:

 - Detailed reports